dev-atharva/dev-atharva/README.md

 - 👋 Hi, I’m @dev-atharva
-- 👀 I’m interested in creating interesting projects that inspire me.
+- 👀 I’m interested in creating exciting projects that inspire me.
-- 🌱 I’m currently a Computer Science student.
+- 🌱 I have completed my bachelor's degree in Computer Engineering.
 - 📫 You can reach me by mailing me on athaarva999@gamil.com